 - Obesity - Your weight plays a significant role in maintaining your endocrine function.
 Excess body fat causes existing testosterone to be converted to estrogen and reduces the ability of the testicles to produce adequate testosterone as well.

 The Solution: Hypogonadism Treatment

-The most effective ways to treat hypogonadism are to enhance the body's ability to make its own testosterone or to supplement the testosterone that your body would produce normally, using natural bioidentical testosterone replacement therapy.
-It is critical to combine bioidentical hormone therapy with appropriate diet, exercise, lifestyle and stress management.
+The most effective ways to treat hypogonadism are to enhance the body's ability to make its own testosterone or to supplement testosterone that your body would produce normally, using bioidentical testosterone replacement therapy.
+It is also critical to combine bioidentical hormone therapy with appropriate diet, exercise, lifestyle and stress management.
 Although there are many different causes for the condition, hypogonadism always leads to hormonal imbalance and can lead to a wide range of symptoms and chronic health issues.
 Fortunately, under the proper care of a highly trained BodyLogicMD affiliated physician, the condition can be corrected.